Tent Type Backpacking, Dome, Ultralight

 Who It's For

-If you need a true solo setup, MSR also makes the FreeLite 1 in this same ultralight lineage.
+If you need a true solo shelter, MSR also makes the FreeLite 1 at a lower price point.

 The Bottom Line

-The MSR FreeLite 2 scored a 8.3 by delivering ultralight performance without the usual ultralight sacrifices.
+The MSR FreeLite 2 scored a 8.3 by delivering genuinely ultralight weight, a fast and intuitive setup, and a surprisingly complete feature set for the category.

 Full Specifications